 13.1 Amendments.
 Amendments to the Bylaws shall be proposed by the Board of Trustees, by a committee established for that purpose, or by at least ten percent of the voting Membership.
 Such amendments may be acted on at the Annual Meeting or at a special meeting called for that purpose.
 Amendments shall be presented in writing and filed with the Secretary.
 Notice of the proposed amendment shall be provided to members with the Notice of Annual Meeting at least fourteen days prior to such meeting or with the Notice of Special Meeting at least ten (10) days prior to such meeting.
 An affirmative vote of two-thirds (2/3) of the members present and voting shall be necessary to adopt any amendment.

-ARTICLE XIV AMERICAN WHITEWATER
+ARTICLE XIV

-14.1 American Whitewater.
-KCCNY is an Affiliate Member of American Whitewater (AW).

-ARTICLE XV AMERICAN CANOE ASSOCIATION
+ARTICLE XV

-15.1 American Canoe Association.
-KCCNY is an paddle America Club member of the American Canoe Association (ACA).
+KCCNY shall affiliate itself with other organizations whose aims align with those of KCCNY as determined by the Board of Trustees.

 ARTICLE XVI RULES OF ORDER